doug-h-rice/MK14_java/readme.txt

 Doug Rice 2018	13/05/2018

 Status:
-	Does not run i real time yet
+	Does not run in real time yet
-	Does not run Babbage.hex correctly.

 I brought one when they came out in about 1976 or 1977.
 I had to wait all summer holidays for delivery.